openbraininstitute/brain-indexer/docs/intro.rst

         --use-mem-map=<SIZE_MB>  Whether to use a mapped file instead [experimental] --shrink-on-close        Whether to shrink the memory file upon closing the object

-One can also use the normal :class:`spatial_index.NodeMorphIndexer` Python class to generate a memory mapped index in a program/script.
-Please refer to the specific class :class:`spatial_index.NodeMorphIndexer` documentation for more details.
+One can also use the normal :class:`spatial_index.MorphIndexBuilder` Python class to generate a memory mapped index in a program/script.
+Please refer to the specific class :class:`spatial_index.MorphIndexBuilder` documentation for more details.

 You can find some examples on how to use the memory mapped indexer in the `examples/` directory, specifically in the `memory_map_index.py` file and `memory_map_index.sh` files.